 3- Based on who you are or what you do, you’ll pick an appropriate option from the next page.
 Hit next.

-For holding personal business/es, the first 2 options define you.
-Say, you are aspiring to be a marketing agency, the last option is for you.
+For holding personal business/es, the first two options define you.
+Say you are aspiring to be a marketing agency, the last option is for you.

 4- Pick the right Ad account to connect the attribution to.
 Hit next.

-5- In the next 4 steps, you’d repeat the same process for:
+5- In the next four steps, you’d repeat the same process for: